The original and smaller complex of the Vallombrosans, a Benedictine order created by

 motto, which translates as 'For those who don't sleep.'

 Entrance in the centre of the nave.
 Bare and wide and roughly cross-shaped (see right).
-It's atmospheric if not pretty, you'll need a 50¢ coin to light it.
+It's atmospheric if not pretty, and you'll need a 50¢ coin to light it.

 The entrance doorway (by Lorenzo Ghiberti) is to the left of the side door in the right transept, and is opened on request by the attendant.
 It's a pleasingly tall space, which used also built to designs by Ghiberti, commissioned by